cssat/POC-CA-Annual-Report/Non CFSR Meaures/Permanency/README.md

 5. age_cat
 6. adopt_in_365

-### 2. Populating table with adoption within on year
+### 2. Populating table with adoption within one year

-This is the only non cfsr permanence measure and will completely populated the non cfsr permanency table.
+This is the only non cfsr permanency measure and will completely populated the non cfsr permanency table.